orrsella/sbt-sublime/README.md

 * When running the `gen-sublime` command the existing library sources directory is deleted, and a new one is created.

-* All library source files are intentially marked as read-only so you won't be able to save changes to them.
-This is mainly to remind you that changing these sources has *absolutly no* effect on the libraries you're using! **This is important** – just because the sources are available doesn't mean they are used in compilation/runtime.
+* All library source files are intentionally marked as read-only so you won't be able to save changes to them.
+This is mainly to remind you that changing these sources has *absolutely no* effect on the libraries you're using! **This is important** – just because the sources are available doesn't mean they are used in compilation/runtime.
 These are merely extracted from the source jars for each dependency, as fetched by sbt.
 If you want to change and edit the external libraries you're using, *this is not the way*.
 Add them as an sbt project or manually to your own project as source files, to make any changes and compile.
 Again, this plugin only allows to quickly add the sources to the same Sublime window for convenience purposes only.
 Sbt doesn't compile *anything* in the `sublimeLibraryDependenciesDirectoryName` folder!

 * If you change any of the library dependencies or the specific settings detailed in [Configured](https://github.com/orrsella/sbt-sublime#configured), you'll need to reload the sbt project with the `reload` command, and then execute `gen-sublime` again.
 This will add/remove dependencies' sources accordingly, making sure the list in up-to-date.